 How to pack a tent in a backpack?

 There are many “right” ways to pack your tent in a backpack but do not pack your tent in the middle of your backpack.
 Your tent is typically the first thing you unpack at the end of the day and the last thing you pack at the start of the day.
 So make sure it is accessible!
+The advice of packing the tent at the bottom of your backpack just above your sleeping bag is bizarre and impractical.

 Where do you put a tent on a backpack?